Cyber Security

 5. Request for Payment Information and Other Personal Details

-A phishing email usually features a fake landing page, which the employee is directed to by clicking on a link from the email.
+A phishing email usually features a fake landing page, which the employee is directed to by clicking on a link in the email.
 These pages might also feature a login box or show an unresolved payment issue.

 6. Unusual Requests